bacpop/PopPUNK/docs/tutorial.rst

 .. important::
    This is the most important part of getting a good estimation of population structure.
-In many cases choosing a sensible ``--K`` will get a fit with a good score, but in more complex cases PopPUNK allows much more flexible model fitting.
-See :ref:`bgmm-fit` for a discussion on how to achieve a good model fit at this stage.
+In many cases choosing a sensible ``--K`` will get a fit with a good score, but in more complex cases PopPUNK allows alternative model fitting.
+See :ref:`refine-model:` for a discussion on how to improve the model fit.

 The most useful plot is `strain_db_DPGMM_fit.png` which shows the clustering: